|

 Over all, the American energy picture is in flux.
 From an environmental standpoint many nuclear powerplants are reaching their 40-year expected life service; at least four have closed this year.
 The total environmental benefits of fracked natural gas are still disputed.
 Coal powerplants are being converted to natural gas; solar is coming on strongly from a low base; geothermal has initial investment problems but is emerging with a stronger showing as is utilization of small hydropower units.
 Lower-priced wind has a bright future because highly-populated markets on the East and West coasts are near potential offshore wind sources.
 However, a crash national wind effort is needed to curb climate change.

-Prayer: Lord, give us the insight to use resources wisely for the benefit of all our people in our troubled world.
+Prayer: Lord, give us the insight to use resources wisely for

 November-blooming viburnum with Syrphid fly.